 - Gently warm the milk until lukewarm (90-95° Fahrenheit).

-- Sift flour into a large bowl and combine with salt, lemon zest.
+- Sift flour into a large bowl and combine with salt, sugar, and lemon zest.

 Making The Yeast Dough